enkw/c09-readme-generator/README.md

   ## Installation

-  test instructions don't need no instructions dawg
+  test

   ## Usage

-  use this as a test
+  test

   ## Credits

-  me, test, da hood
+  test

   ## License

-  This project is licensed under the MIT(https://opensource.org/licenses/MIT)
+  This project is licensed under the [MPL 2.0](https://opensource.org/licenses/MPL-2.0)

   ## Features

-  you can test it, you can feed it, you can take it on walks
+  test

   ## How to Contribute

-  please don't, or test it
+  test

   ## Tests

-  this is a test, so to test the test would be to hit enter
+  test

   ## Questions

-  For any questions about this project, please visit my [GitHub](https://github.com/enkw) or email me at nahdawg@hellnah.org.
+  For any questions about this project, please visit my [GitHub](https://github.com/enkw) or email me at test.